ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 I was a bit bummed at how uncomfortable the first one went.
 I decided to go again the following year just to see how I felt about this one.
 Instead of printing my resume and handing out name cards, I decided to hand out links to my online cv to these recruiters.

 The second time I went, it was a lot better organized.
-Many who came was quite clueless of what the event was and what to expect.
-You’d probably get more out of an actual developer meetup or by participating at a local community program.
+But after talking to some of the developers, they were still quite clueless of what the event was and what to expect.

+For networking, though, you’d probably get more out of an actual developer meetup or by participating at a local community program.

 But still not a lot of female developers were taking part.
 The ratio was maybe around 1 female developer every 5 attendees.
 This time, however, the food was better, the drinks were better.
 Even the Hacker X team gave a better presentation about the event.